 Yes.
 Disability insurance carriers will not pay a disability claim unless a competent medical provider has certified the disability and its impact on claimant’s ability to do his or her job.
 The physician must not only describe your illness or injury in detail, but must explain to the insurer why the illness or injury prevents claimant from performing his/her job duties.
 All disability claimants must be under the continuing care of a licensed medical practitioner, who is competent to treat the disabling condition, and can attest to the ‘restriction and limitations” which prelude that claimant from returning to gainful employment.

-What constitutes a “reasonable” time will depends in large measure on the facts of each case.
+What constitutes a “reasonable” time will depend in large measure on the facts of each case.
 In ERISA cases, carriers generally have 90 days to decide a claim, but this time period can, and often is, extended for good cause.

 Immediately.
 Disability claim forms are not like auto or health insurance claim forms.
 The very specific questions raised by a standard disability insurance claim forms require much thought.
 Once a claim form is submitted, it is part of the case forever.
 Disability insurance claims may stand or fall because of those initial claim forms.